Skip to content

 • Backend: Composer in backend/composer.json

-Most direct dependencies use SemVer ranges such as ^12.0 or ^7.3.
-That is good for stability, but it also means composer update and bun update will usually stop at the newest version inside the current major line.
+Most direct dependencies use SemVer ranges such as ^13 or ^5.2.
+That is good for stability, but it also means composer update and frontend package-manager updates will usually stop at the newest version inside the current major line.
 They do not automatically move us to a new major version.

 Upgrade Tiers